deep-bhatt/huawei-block-list/README.md

 ## Captured with Blockada

 I've collected these subdomains by using Blockada for several months &  adding each entry manually.
 These should block all(i hope?) the outgoing connection to huawei servers.
-I did not used wildcard as its resource intensive.
 I'll keep updating this list as i discover more domains.

 ## How to contribute?